Sirimal Wijesinghe: Filmography

 In 2008, Wijesinghe directed the children's feature film Pitasakwala Kumarayai Pancho Hathai.
 There he experimented in presenting a novel children's theme in Sinhala cinema.

-His next both of films are ‘Alchemist the Budda' and 'Here is the Rose – Dance Here' aimed at the international market, is now in the script developing stage.
-It is based on a theme of spiritual essence found in the Asian region and its combination with human love.
-It is to be dubbed in English, French and German languages.
-The films are scheduled to be shooting in Franc, Switzerland, Netherland, America, Egypt, Morocco, South Africa and India.
-It is expected to spend 2 million dollar on the two films.

 Wijesinghe was also the dialogue writer of the award-winning Sinhala film Mille Soya directed by Boodee Keerthisena.

-In 2011 he directed a 57-minute short film named Sri Lanka police shooting against workers based on a youngster who was killed in a worker protest at Katunayaka.
-The film was banned from public viewing.

 In 2012, Wijesinghe directed another 34-minute short film Full stop to police torture on the invitation of the Asian Human Rights Commission.
 Rights Now in collaboration with Asia Human Right Commission, produced the film.
 It was directed by Sirimal Wijesinghe.